-Heat pump prices: what’s the cost of an air source or ground source heat pump?
+Heat pump prices: what’s the cost of an air source heat pump?

 When it comes to eco-friendly home heating, heat pumps are the future.
 They’re efficient, renewable, safe, and they’re a key part of our path to a net zero world.
 And the UK government recently announced an increase to the Boiler Upgrade Scheme: eligible households will be able to get a £7,500 grant for their heat pump install.
 Check if you’re eligible for the grant.

 So: how much does a heat pump cost here in the UK?
 Can it save you money on your energy bills?
 And how can you get your hands on an air source heat pump grant?
 Here’s everything you need to know.

 How much does an air source heat pump cost?

 Heat pump costs depend on lots of different factors.
 Just like with any other heating system, if you’ve got a bigger 3 to 4 bedroom house, for example, you can expect to pay more.
 If you choose a lower quality system or fewer fancy controls and add-ons, you could pay a bit less.

 Air source heat pump running costs